theforagersdiary/foragersdiary/content/guides/fungi/birch-polypore-fomitopsis-betulina/index.md

 ## Edibility/Taste/Smell

-These smell lovely and mushroomy, and are a good edible species.
-The flavour has a bitterness to it.
+These smell lovely and mushroomy, and are an edible species.
+The flavour has a bitterness to it and is better used dried and powdered.

 ## Medicinal Uses